 Loving Brené Brown’s “Unlocking Us”, Margie Warrell’s “Live Brave”,

 Maggie Dent’s “Parental As Anything” and I love anything to do with psychology so I often listen to “The Psychology Podcast”.

 If I ever study again it will be consumer behaviour, I find that fascinating.

 What are you looking forward to?

-Travelling more – denu is now in capital cities in Australia with the exception of Hobart, Adelaide and Darwin so they’re on top of my list and ultimately, I would love to take denu to Japan.
+Travelling more – denu is now in all capital cities in Australia with the exception of Darwin, and I haven’t been there since my sister lived there in 1994 so it’s time to get back there and take my children too.
+Ultimately, I would love to take denu to Japan.